bnguyensn/bundler/README.md

 `test:prod` test a production build.
 Note that the process will create a `node_modules/.cache/terser-webpack-plugin` folder.
 This just is `terser-webpack-plugin` caching its build results to improve build performance.

+`test:server` starts a localhost server to test production-bundled files.

 The build tool's entry point is in `bin/bundler.js`.
 Start from there.

 ## To-do